docker-archive/dcus-hol-2016/open-source/README.md

  OS/Arch:      linux/amd64
 ```

-2. Now inspect the Dockerfile with `cat Dockerfile` to see how its parameters will build the container image.
+**Step 2:** Now inspect the Dockerfile with `cat Dockerfile` to see how its parameters will build the container image.

 ```
 $ cat Dockerfile